What is Contract Management? The Process and How to Simplify It

 5. Risk Management

 Every contract comes with inherent risks, whether it’s financial exposure, operational risks, or compliance risks.
-Effective contract management identifies these risks early on and builds safeguards into the contract to mitigate them.
+Effective contracts management identifies these risks early on and builds safeguards into the contract to mitigate them.
 This might include performance guarantees, liability limitations, or penalties for delays.
 Anticipating potential issues ensures you’re prepared if things don’t go as planned.

 6. Communication and Collaboration